syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Working with AES Encryption

 You can encrypt PDF document using AES algorithm with 40bit or 128bit or 256bit key size.
-The following code snippet illustrates how to encrypt the PDF document with the user password.
+The following code snippet illustrates how to encrypt the PDF document with the [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html).

 {% tabs %}